The Little Differences

 Hakkai nodded.
 "That makes sense.
 Gojyo was the nearest to him out of our lot as well."

 "Gojyo?
 Is he–" the man started, as if remembering something.
-"Goku's sparring partner!
+Then, with a snap of his fingers, "Goku's sparring partner!
 He told me!"

 "Yes!"
-Hakkai said, releasing a tension he hadn't known he'd been holding for how long.
-Thank God!
+A tension that Hakkai had not even been aware of, but which had built slowly and painfully inside of him from the moment that they found Goku underneath that staircase, suddenly released.
 Goku was well!
 And he was here.
 And this man seemed to be a friend.
 "Homura mentioned the resemblance between the two of you as well, which would make you… General Kenren?"

-Kenren smirked, and put out an arm.
-"The one and only.
+Kenren grinned, and put out an arm.
+"The one, the only.
 Well, only Kenren, if not only…Gojyo, you say?
 Pleasure to meet you at last."

 "Yes.
 Likewise," Hakkai said, a real smile spreading across his face as he took Kenren's hand.
 "A thousand times over."

 Sanzo thought his lungs were going to heave out of him, he was running so fast.
 Gojyo would be fine.
 The man really was like a cockroach.
 Absolutely indestructible. …That went double for Hakkai.
 Oh god my lungs.
-Sanzo actually had to lean against the wall of the hallway for a moment, gasping for air, clutching at a stitch in his side.
-He stared at the wall he was leaning on.
+Sanzo actually had to lean against a marbled wall for a moment, gasping for air, clutching at a stitch in his side.
+He stared down the hallway.
 That was odd.
 It was as if he was having déjà vu.
 He could have sworn that… this red color… Had he run down this hallway before?
 Sanzo shook himself free of the wall and ran on.

 He didn't know how he knew where he was going.
 He just… did.
 Almost as if– I've never been here before!
-He gritted his teeth, and skidded to a standstill.
-For a few minutes he simply stood, waiting for his breathing to quiet.
+He grit his teeth, and skidded to a standstill.
+For a few moments he stood in place, waiting for his breathing to quiet.
 However, with every breath his heart pounded more furiously.
 He had to wonder about the enemies that Hakkai and Gojyo were now facing.
-He had no doubt that those two idiots could hold an army if it came at them.
-But what if the enemy had friends?
-And what if they came straight for him.
+Sanzo had no doubt that those two idiots could hold back an entire army if it came to it.
+But how do you defeat an army of the mind?
+And what if the enemy came straight for him.

 As if that's ever been a problem.
-He slid his gun from his robes and checked its contents.
+Sanzo slid his gun from his robes and checked its contents.
 Five chambers.
 Five bullets.
 He was fine.
 Just fine.

-Goku's ears perked when he heard a ways away metal clash on metal.
+Goku's ears perked when he heard the distant metal clash on metal.
 That was Tenpou's katana.
 And was that… had that been…?
 No way.
 All the same, Goku sat on edge.
-What made him even more nervous was that he didn't hear Kenren's gun shots.
+What made him even more nervous was that he didn't hear Kenren's pistols go off.
 What was going on?
-And then… silence…
+And then… silence.

 Don't panic.
-Honestly?
 Goku didn't want to alert Konzen.
 Konzen had just allowed Goku to sit up for himself, and now the two of them were sitting on the bed, both armed with a last cup of Kenren's tea.
-It was crazy, seeing S– Konzen this shaken.
-And over what?
+It was strange beyond imagining, seeing S– Konzen this shaken over something so silly.
 So Goku had passed out – he refused the use the word 'fainted,' even in his thoughts – So what?
 He was fine.
 Just fine.

 "You alright now, tiny monkey?"
 Konzen muttered moodily at him, taking a last gulp of tea.

-Goku smirked.
-He actually didn't mind being called 'tiny monkey.'
+Goku smirked, all too aware of the little mattress tucked out of view on the other side of the room.
+He suddenly didn't mind being called 'tiny monkey.'
 Sure, he made a big deal of 'monkey' around Gojyo.
 But here… it was like an endearment from the past.
 Actually, it was an endearment from the past. …Whatever.

-Konzen gave a dignified 'harrumph' in answer, and stood up.
-"Alright, tea break's over," he said, swiping the cup from Goku's fingers with one fluid gesture.
+Konzen gave a dignified 'harumph' in answer, and stood up.
+"Alright, tea break's over," he said, swiping the cup from Goku's fingers with a fluid gesture.

-Damn, maybe I haven't recovered fully if my reactions are this slow, Goku thought, staring at his now vacant hand."Oy!
+Damn, maybe I haven't recovered fully if my reflexes are this slow, Goku thought, staring at his now vacant fingers."Oy!
 Give that back!"
-Goku lept from the bed and ran after Konzen, "There's still the stuff at the bottom!"
+Goku leapt from the bed and ran after Konzen to his office.
+"There's still the stuff at the bottom!"